 Payments.
 If an application meets requirements, the first payment is generally sent within 28 days from the date the application was received.
 The maximum payment, dependent on the benefit rate and average insurable earnings, in 2015 is $524 per week.
 It is worth noting that the payments are treated as taxable income.
 It is important to note that a person will have to serve a two-week unpaid waiting period before collecting benefits.
 Any income earned during the waiting period will be deducted from future benefits unless the income falls under an exemption category such as sick leave pay.

 Have you applied for Employment Insurance Compassionate Care Benefits?
 If so, did you face any hardship in proving your eligibility or was it a straightforward process?
-Any insight you can share may be useful to other potential applicants.If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).
+Any insight you can share may be useful to other potential applicants.If you would like to read more articles like this, you can sign up for my free weekly money tips newsletter below (we will never spam you).